ToxicFrog/doom-mods/gzap/doc/faq.md

 ### Can I play this singleplayer?

 Yes!
-Generate the game as normal, then load the `.pk3` that Archipelago generates as your last mod in gzdoom.
+Generate the game as normal, then load the `.pk3` that Archipelago generates as your last mod in uzdoom.
 All checks will be resolved locally without needing a separate game host.

 ### Can I play this single-world with netplay?